Emirates has just launched a new Business Class Suite on its B777. Etihad already has one of the best First Class Suites in the World.

 Etihad wins with a superior entertainment system, a screen that not only swivels back to let you watch TV in bed, but it also has split-screen capabilities with four different screens.
 Plus, surfing the web is actually possible on Etihad.
 Emirates offers made WiFi affordable for everyone – free for the first 10 MB and only $1 USD for 500 MB of data.
 Unfortunately, this means the internet connection is virtually unusable due to the number of passengers logged on.

 Emirates Vs Etihad First Class Amenity Kit – Which Is Best?

-I have reviewed the best airline amenity kits in the world and in this listing, Emirates comes second offering bespoke beauty goodies from one of my favourite scents; Bulgari.
+I have reviewed the best airline amenity kits in the world and in this listing, Emirates comes second offering bespoke beauty goodies from one of my favorite scents; Bulgari.
 They also give you a fragrance.
-Emirates have also introduced the world’s first moisturising pyjamas in first-class designed for airline use and to overcome dry air thus giving the passenger a better nights sleep.
+Emirates has also introduced the world’s first moisturizing pajamas in first-class designed for airline use and to overcome dry air thus giving the passenger a better nights sleep.

 Both Etihad and Emirates offer complimentary chauffeur-driven airport transfers in First.

 Conclusion Emirates Vs Etihad – Best First Class

 Which has the best in First Class British Airways Vs Emirates Vs Etihad Vs Qatar?
 Etihad has a better suite, seat, bed, entertainment, and food.
 Emirates has a better shower, onboard lounge, amenity kit, and alcohol.
 Etihad wins by a small margin so your final choice depends on what matters to you onboard.

 Both carriers feature in my top 10 Best Business Class airlines for long haul travel.
 I have also compared British Airways Club World Vs Virgin Atlantic Upper Class.